BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ## Heating water

-Water is a high heat capacity fluid, therefore it takes a lot of energy (power and time) to heat.
-For example: in The Netherlands a typical residential mains outlet operates at 230V AC and is rated at a maximum current of 16A.
-Such an outlet has a maximum power of 3680W ($P = U \times I).
-With a heating element of 3500W it would take 18 minutes to heat 20L of water to 65C for mashing (20 - 65C), or 32 minutes to boil (20 - 100C).
+Heating water takes a lot of energy.
+For example: with a heating element of 3500W it would take 18 minutes to heat 20L of water to 65C for mashing (20 - 65C), or 32 minutes to boil (20 - 100C).
 Heating water with this setup adds 50 minutes of waiting time to your brewing day.
-50 minutes is a reasonable time, and there is not much to be gained by selecting a higher power heating element.
 However, if you were to switch to 50L batches, the waiting time already adds up to more than two hours.
 Select a higher power heating element when your mains outlet allows.
 You can calculate the expected heating time in your situation with the calculator below.

+TODO: Elco vragen stuk schrijven over waarom hoog-vermogen elementen, ramp-up tijden, etc.
 TODO: Bob vragen interactieve heating time calculator te maken in vuepress.

 <!-- ### calculator